ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

 # I/O performance and tuning

-This section describes common IO patterns and how to get good performance on the ARCHER2 storage.
+This section describes common IO patterns, best practice for I/O and how to get good performance on the ARCHER2 storage.

 Information on the file systems, directory layouts, quotas, archiving and transferring data can be found in the